Glitch752/RoomLEDs/README.md

 The most over-engineered solution to drive a strip of NeoPixels (WS2812B LEDs) mounted around the edge of a room.
 The strips are controlled by two ESP8266 microcontrollers, and the microcontrollers are sent data over serial from an SBC (currently the Libre Computer Le Potato) running a Rust application.
 Other hardware components, including a custom power system, make the system more robust and powerful.

+Oh, and it's in Rust (BTW)... because why not have complete memory safety for your room lights, I guess?

 ## Features
 - Custom ESP8266 firmware to control a strip of LEDs over serial
 - Integration with ESPHome to control a Kauf Plug for automatic idle power management